If you're working on something real — let's talk.

 Libraries help you talk to blockchains.
 Frameworks help you build entire systems around them.

-In 2025, Web3 frameworks will be less about boilerplate and more about developer speed, testing guarantees, and full integration across chains, wallets, and deployment environments.
+Today, Web3 frameworks will be less about boilerplate and more about developer speed, testing guarantees, and full integration across chains, wallets, and deployment environments.

 Teams today are choosing stacks based not just on code ergonomics, but on how well they handle edge cases, support automation, and reduce DevOps overhead.